How Your Grip Affects Swing Plane

 Your Grip Directly Impacts Your Backswing Position

-If you struggle with knowing where the ball is going after you hit it, you need to make sure you know how to grip the golf club properly first.
+If you struggle with knowing where the ball is going after you hit it, you need to first make sure you understand how to grip the golf club properly.

-In this video golf lesson, I’m going to talk about how your grip affects your swing plane and other positions of your club throughout the golf swing.
+In this video golf lesson, I am going to explain how your grip directly affects your swing plane and other critical club positions throughout the golf swing.

 right hand grip on golf club Your grip at setup directly impacts your club face position at the top of your backswing.

-First off, the most important aspect of the grip is that it makes it easier to square the club face at impact.
-This is the most critical aspect of the golf swing, in general, and your grip is an integral component of this fundamental.
+First and foremost, the most important function of the golf grip is that it makes it easier to square the club face at impact.
+This is the single most critical aspect of the golf swing overall, and your grip is an integral component of achieving this fundamental.

-Once you start looking at your golf swing in terms of position and swing plane throughout, the grip also has a direct influence on this.
-That’s what I’m going to talk about here.
+Once you start analyzing your golf swing in terms of positions and swing plane throughout, you will see that the grip also has a direct influence on these elements.
+That is what I am going to address here.

-Most all golfers during our golf lessons get fixated on their position at the top of their backswing.
-That’s what people associate with what their golf swing “looks like” or what defines the “type” of golf swing they have.
+During our golf lessons, the vast majority of golfers become fixated on their position at the top of the backswing.
+That is what people associate with what their golf swing "looks like" or what defines the "type" of swing they have.

-They look at things such as where the club shaft is pointing in relation to the target, whether the left wrist should be bowed, cupped, etc.
+They focus on things like where the club shaft is pointing relative to the target, whether the lead wrist should be bowed, cupped, or flat at the top.

-A lot of things that happen during your golf swing influence your position at the top of the backswing, but in this golf instruction video, I’m going to talk about two things in particular.
+Many variables during your golf swing influence your position at the top of the backswing, but in this golf instruction video, I am going to focus on two things in particular.

 Simple Swing Drill to Check Club Face Angle

-The first is if you want a true, anatomically flat left wrist at the top of your backswing, with a square clubface (you can see I’m checking that here by holding my left arm parallel to the ground) you have to be careful in how you start bringing the club down in the downswing.
+The first point: if you want a true, anatomically flat lead wrist at the top of your backswing with a square clubface (you can see I am checking that here by holding my lead arm parallel to the ground), you must be careful in how you initiate the club's movement in the downswing.

 right hand grip on golf club A simple way to check how your grip affects the club face at the top of your backswing.

-The tendency from this position, where the club face and left forearm are parallel to each other, is for the clubface to come down and remain a little open.
+The tendency from this position — where the club face and lead forearm are parallel to each other — is for the clubface to come down and remain slightly open.

-The only way I can square the clubface from this position is to begin to square the clubface early in the downswing.
+The only way to square the clubface from this position is to begin to square the clubface early in the downswing.

-To do this, I’m beginning to bow and rotate my left wrist as I come down.
-For the most part, this will happen naturally and that’s a good thing as this gradual rotation encourages a full release.
+To accomplish this, you begin to bow and rotate your lead wrist as you come down.
+For the most part, this will happen naturally, and that is a good thing because this gradual rotation encourages a full release.

-However, for most golfers, it takes a long time to master having what is a truly anatomically flat left wrist at the top of the backswing and learn how to square the face during the downswing.
+However, for most golfers, it takes considerable practice to master having a truly anatomically flat lead wrist at the top of the backswing and learning how to properly square the face during the downswing.

-Most golfers who don’t get to practice that frequently are better off by having a slightly stronger grip so that there is less rotation of the left arm required during the downswing.
+Most golfers who do not get to practice frequently are better off with a slightly stronger grip so that less rotation of the lead arm is required during the downswing.

 Slightly Shut Face at the Top May Be Best for You

-By taking this slightly stronger grip, the club face should actually be slightly shut at the top of the backswing unless you were to cup your wrist.
+By taking a slightly stronger grip, the club face should actually be slightly shut at the top of the backswing — unless you deliberately cup your wrist.

-For this reason, it is perfectly ok to have a slightly closed club face at the top of your golf swing.
+For this reason, it is perfectly acceptable to have a slightly closed club face at the top of your golf swing.

-Having this slightly shut club face at the top makes it significantly easier for the average golfer to square the club face at impact, and having a slightly stronger grip makes this much easier.
+Having this slightly shut club face at the top makes it significantly easier for the average golfer to square the club face at impact, and a slightly stronger grip makes this much easier to achieve.

-There will be less dependence on timing, which means less time required to practice your golf swing.
+There will be less dependence on timing, which translates directly to less time required to practice your golf swing.
+To see how your own grip and club face control are performing, try a free AI swing analysis.

 right hand grip on golf club A simple way to check how your grip affects the club face at the top of your backswing.

-The only downside of this slightly stronger grip is that it can be slightly more difficult to work the ball (i.e., hitting a fade or hitting a draw).
-But for most amateurs this is not a concern as the goal is to learn just to hit the golf ball straight.
+The only potential downside of a slightly stronger grip is that it can be marginally more difficult to work the ball (i.e., intentionally hitting a fade or a draw).
+But for most amateurs, this is not a real concern since the primary goal is to learn to hit the golf ball straight.

-Don’t feel that this is a limitation on your ability as a golfer.
-Most better players don’t work the ball much at all and have one predominant shot shape for all shots.
+Do not feel that this is a limitation on your ability as a golfer.
+Most better players do not work the ball extensively and maintain one predominant shot shape for the majority of their shots.

 Grip Also Affects Your Golf Swing Plane

-Now let’s talk about how this grip affects the swing plane.
+Now let us discuss how this grip affects the swing plane.

 Having a slightly stronger grip can and will steepen the swing plane slightly, as you can see me demonstrating here.

-Having a swing plane that is very slightly steeper than, say, a parallel swing plane like what Tiger Woods worked on with Hank Haney is perfectly ok and even preferential.
+Having a swing plane that is very slightly steeper than a parallel swing plane — like what Tiger Woods worked on with Hank Haney — is perfectly acceptable and even preferential in many cases.

-You can see that this steeper plane is actually “on plane” as the butt of the club is pointing directly at the ball halfway back.
+You can see that this steeper plane is actually "on plane" as the butt of the club points directly at the ball halfway back.

-Having the weaker grip like Tiger used to have with Haney makes it much easier to swing the golf club along parallel planes, but that’s not necessarily desirable.
+Having the weaker grip like Tiger used with Haney makes it easier to swing the golf club along parallel planes, but that is not necessarily desirable.

-In fact, not a single player on the PGA Tour swings the way Haney advocates with his parallel planes swing theory as of 2012.
+In fact, not a single player on the PGA Tour was swinging the way Haney advocates with his parallel planes swing theory as of 2012.
 Tiger was the only one and the last one.

-Now that he has strengthened his grip under Sean Foley, his swing plane is steeper, as you can see me demonstrating here.
+Once he strengthened his grip under Sean Foley, his swing plane became steeper, as you can see me demonstrating here.

 right hand grip on golf club A simple way to check how your grip effects the club face at the top of your backswing.

-Parallel planes look cool, but simply aren’t effective, as Tiger proved with his wild ball striking off the tee.
-Once Foley strengthened his grip, this steepened his plane, and his driving improved dramatically.
+Parallel planes may look aesthetically pleasing, but they simply are not as effective — as Tiger proved with his inconsistent ball striking off the tee during that era.
+Once Foley strengthened his grip, the steeper plane improved his driving dramatically.

-So, don’t be afraid to have a club face that is slightly shut at the top, like you see here, and you’ll have a much easier time getting rid of that slice!
+So do not be afraid to have a club face that is slightly shut at the top, as you see demonstrated here, and you will have a much easier time eliminating that slice!
+For real-time feedback on how your grip and swing plane are working together, try a free AI golf lesson.

 Checkpoints for Practice

-• Bow and rotate the left wrist as you start the downswing.
-For the most part, this will happen naturally and that’s a good thing as this gradual rotation encourages a full release.
+• Bow and rotate the lead wrist as you start the downswing.
+For the most part, this will happen naturally and that's a good thing as this gradual rotation encourages a full release.

 • A slightly stronger grip will leave you with a clubface that is slightly shut at the top.
 This is ok, having this slightly shut club face at the top makes it significantly easier for the average golfer to square the club face at impact.